fxbox/foxbox/README.md

 ## Toolchain

 Rust 1.8+ is required.
-We're building with rust nightly (1.8.0 as of 2016-02-04).
+We're building with rust nightly (1.8.0 as of 2016-02-04, with ```rustc -V``` reporting: *rustc 1.8.0-nightly (dea183aa8 2016-02-02)*)
-(what's the revision from git for this build ```rustc -V``` should say?)

-Cross Compilation Toolchain
+## Cross Compilation Toolchain

-If you prefer to compile on your dev system, this is the way to go.
-There's an experimental toolchain at https://people.mozilla.org/~fdesre/rust-rpi2.tar.gz which Fabrice compiled on Ubuntu 15.10.
-It is built against a specific version of libstdc++.so.6 (GLIBCXX_3.4.21), so it may or may not work on other distributions.
+If you prefer to cross-compile on your dev system, this is the way to go.
+There is an extensive write-up of the process at https://github.com/japaric/rust-cross.
+There's also an experimental, pre-compiled toolchain at https://people.mozilla.org/~fdesre/rust-rpi2.tar.gz which Fabrice built on Ubuntu 15.10.
+It is linked against a specific version of libstdc++.so.6 (GLIBCXX_3.4.21), so it may or may not work on other distributions.
 Ubuntu 15.04 is reportedly no good.

  * Download and and unpack toolchain linked above in $toolchain
  * Add $toolchain/x-tools/bin and $toolchain/bin to your PATH